The Living Room:

 The brief was to encourage our target audience to participate, educate and invigorate spaces with the concept of a future community garden.

-The challenge
+The Problem

 In Aotearoa, 1 in 3 urban professionals face high work-related stress.
 We know nature helps — even 10 minutes outside can boost mood and productivity.